mepto/p10/readme.md

 ### Secret key

-Create a .softdesk.secret file in the main folder and add a json dictionary with the SECRET_KEY item for Django.
+Create a `.softdesk.secret` file in the main folder and add a json dictionary with the `SECRET_KEY` item and the for Django and the `DB_PWD` item for the database.

 ### Requirements